electric-cloud/EC-WebSphere/help/procedures/RemoveClusterMembers/postface.md

 ### Remove Cluster Members

-To Remove Cluster Members in Flow interface, do these steps:
+To Remove Cluster Members in CloudBees CD interface, do these steps:

  * Create Pipeline.
  * Create task.